Trump takes credit for 1 million jobs. Not true

 Related: See the CNNMoney Trump Jobs Tracker

-The U.S. has been adding jobs steadily, but hiring under Trump is actually a tad slower than what the U.S. experienced under President Obama last year.
+Notice that he implies he should get kudos for any job added since Election Day.
+The U.S. has added just over 1 million private sector jobs since October, but it is a huge stretch to take credit for jobs added while President Obama was still in office and his policies were in place.

-The latest "report card" on America's job picture comes out Friday morning.
-Trump gets an early look at the report, but it's highly unlikely that it shows half a million more jobs.
-The U.S. economy has been adding around 170,000 to 180,000 jobs a month for the past year.
+Hiring under Trump is actually a tad slower than what the U.S. experienced under Obama early last year -- long before it was clear Trump would win the election.

-It appears he's looking at the ADP employment report.
-That does show 1.2 million jobs added since the start of the year.
-But there are two big catches.
+The other way Trump could possibly come up with 1 million jobs added is by looking at the ADP employment report.
+That report came out Thursday -- the day of Trump's speech -- and it only measures private sector jobs.

 Related: There is no coal jobs boom